Skip to main content

 Thankfully, the neighbouring Sunrise@1770 development was done to strict environmental standards, including using local native plants in their allotments.

 Revegetation work has been carried out on the foreshore to stabilise the dunes.
-Further reveg work is happening in cleared areas using endemic tree stock.
+Further restoration work is happening in cleared areas using endemic tree stock.
 We’re also carefully managing areas of rare vine thicket rainforest and planting on the rainforest fringe to encourage it to extend.

 Cultural values